dart-lang/language/working/macros/feature-specification.md

 - Metadata on entirely new declarations is visible in the same phase, but metadata added to existing declarations is only visible in later phases.

-TODO: Define the api for adding metadata to existing declarations.
+TODO: Define the API for adding metadata to existing declarations.

 #### The Annotation Introspection API